boshtannik/embedded-nano-mesh/README.md

 Once `lifetime` value is reached zero during routing - the packet gets destroyed by the exact device which currently transits it.

-The packets, that were just sent by user by `send_to_exact`, `broadcast`, `send_ping_pong` or `send_with_transaction` method in the device, which performs the operation - that packets bypasses routing and are sent directly into sending queue, and then into the ether.
+The packets, that were just sent by user by `send_to_exact`, `broadcast` method in the device, which performs the operation - that packets bypasses routing and are sent directly into sending queue, and then into the ether.
 It means that lifetime of the packet is not decreased by the router of the device.
 So the message can be sent even with `lifetime` set to `0`, anyway it will be transmitted in the ether for the first time.
 Sending of packets from the queues happends during call of `update` method.

-It means, that the user can send the message with:
-* Set the `lifetime` to `0`, and the packet will be transmitted into the ether, nearest device will receive it, check if the destination is reached.
-  If the destination is reached - catch the data.
-  Otherwise - try to transmit further with decrease of `lifetime` value which will lead to packet destruction due to the end of packet's `lifetime`.

-* Also set the `lifetime` to `1`, and the packet will be transmitted into the ether, nearest device will receive it, check if the destination is reached, If the destination is reached - catch the data.
-  Otherwise - try to transmit further with decrease of `lifetime` value which will lead to packet destruction due to the same reason.

-* Set the `lifetime` to `2` and the packet will be transmitted into the ether, nearest device will receive it, check if the destination is reached, If the destination is reached - catch the data.
-  Otherwise - try to transmit further with decrease of `lifetime` value which will lead packet transition back into the ether, but with less `lifetime` value.

-* And so on..

 Node have 2 internal queues, queues are not exposed to user:
 - `send` - for packets that node holds to be sent.